WooCommerce Tutorial: How to Build an eCommerce Store in 2024

 Setting up an automation channel to act upon your abandoned carts will significantly increase your conversions!

-36. Let’s take a look on how to set an abandoned cart email automation with Moosend.
+Let’s take a look at how to set an abandoned cart email automation with Moosend.

 The image below shows the basic automation structure of a cart abandonment email automation:

-d) The first step of the shopping cart abandonment recipe is the “When someone adds any product to their cart”.
+The first step of the shopping cart abandonment recipe is “When someone adds any product to their cart.”
 This will be triggered every time someone adds any product from your store to their cart.

-e) Moving forward the second step or, as we call it, the control step is a “wait time interval” conditions that provide the necessary time to the customer to go through with the purchase or not.
+Moving forward the second step or, as we call it, the control step is a “wait time interval” condition that provides the necessary time to the customer to go through with the purchase or not.

 Let’s take a look at this step: